Christ is the Leader of the Small Groups

 All are welcome!

+Are you interested in joining a Small Group?
 Click Here to help us find the Small Group that is just right for you.
 Small Groups is where our Big Church becomes small and personal.

 Jesus and Small Groups

-by Cindy Nau, Stewardship Director
+by Cindy Nau, Communications Director

 Jesus Christ is no doubt the greatest small group leader in history.
 He is our model.
 Ephesians 5:1-2 tells us, “Be imitators of God .. and live a life of love.”
 Consider these seven points as explained by Neal McBride in How to Lead Small Groups.